daizutabi/pheasant/docs/docs/index.md

 + Auto generation of outputs for a fenced code block in Markdown source using [Jupyter client](https://jupyter-client.readthedocs.io/en/stable/).
 The code language is not restricted to Python.
 + Auto numbering of headers, figures, and tables.
 Numbered objects can be linked from Markdown source.
++ [Windows only] Extract shapes from Microsoft PowerPoint presentations.
 + Simple interface to use Pheasant as a plugin for other site generators.
 + Easy to introduce any extensions you want to Pheasant.